The generalised scaling function: a systematic study: High spin equations

-and it is not difficult to give, for instance, the values of the first two coefficients of the expansion of $c$:
+where dots stand for subleading corrections, and it is not difficult to give, see for instance \cite {FGR2}, the values of the first two coefficients of the expansion of $c_0$:

-On the other hand from (4.10) of \cite {BFR2} we get that in the large spin limit the higher than one loop density satisfies the linear integral equation\footnote {The quantity $\theta (u,v)$ appearing in (\ref {sigmaeq}) is the well known dressing factor.
-For related notations, we refer to the last of \cite {BES}.},
+In order to study the higher than one loop density in the limit (\ref {jlimit}), we start from (4.10) of \cite {BFR2}.
+We remove the third, the fourth, the fifth, the seventh and the eighth term in the right hand side of that equation, since they are all $O(1/s)$.
+Moreover, using the localization \cite{BES} of the higher than one loop density, in all the integrations involving $\frac {d}{dv} F_H(v)=\sigma _H(v)+O(1/s)$ we replace the extremes $\pm b$ with $\pm \infty$.
+On the other hand, in the integrations involving $\frac {d}{dv} F_0(v)=\sigma _0(v)+O(1/s)$ we can replace $b$ with $b_0$ and then use (\ref {1loop}).
+Finally, we replace the sums over internal holes with integrals involving the density.
+After doing all these manipulations, we obtain that the higher than one loop density satisfies the linear integral equation\footnote {The quantity $\theta (u,v)$ appearing in (\ref {sigmaeq}) is the well known dressing factor.
+For related notations, we refer to the second reference of \cite {BES}.}, at the leading order $O(\ln s)$,